eduardolbruno/chess_react_native/README.md

 Based on React Native + Expo

-- only the board as a separate component and dynamic size of the board
+- only renders the board as a separate component
+- easily to change size of the entire board
 - easy to implement pieces components
 - easy to implement movements layer